kcaisley/frida/notes/jitter.md

 Mean of the distribution is the reciprocal of the frequency of the signal.

-Next, regardless of which method you use to measure timing error, the statistical PDF can either be characterized by it's standard deviation (RMS), or by a more stringent metric tied to a BER.
+Next, regardless of which method you use to measure timing error, the statistical PDF can either be characterised by it's standard deviation (RMS), or by a more stringent metric tied to a BER.
 For example, 68% percent of distribution is within one standard deviation, but a BER of 0.32 would be unacceptable, so

 $$
 J_{pp} = α * Jitter_{rms}